youssef-kishk/chat_system/README.md

 ## To be done:
 - Using docker so the app is containerized.
-- Add more documentation (swagger).
+- Add more documentation (Swagger, Postman collection).
 - Testing